statamic/v2-docs/content/pages/7.addons/1.getting-started/index.md

 Your addon’s folder needs to live in a directory named after the StudlyCased name of your addon.
 Have an addon named `Bacon Bits`?
 You'll want to create `site/addons/BaconBits/`.

+**Note: Case is important!** Be sure to name your files and class names in **StudlyCase**.

+OSX/macOS is case _insensitive_.
+Linux is case _sensitive_.

+A common problem developers run into is while developing locally everything seems fine, but after pushing to production, things don't work.

+What usually happens here is that when Statamic requests `SomeClass.php`, your Mac will happily provide `someclass.php`.
+But once you push to a server, typically running Linux, it'll only look for `SomeClass.php`, and _not_ `someclass.php`.